-Our clients face employment, labor and employment-related issues daily.
-Our employment law section provides support for our clients, whether available to answer a specific question or defend the employer before local, state or federal agencies or in state or federal court.
+Smith Mills Law daily assists clients with employment, labor, and employment-related issues.
+In our employment law practice, we support our clients, whether answering a specific question or defending the employer before local, state, or federal agencies.

 Because of our employment practice scope, we are involved with all stages of employment-related representation, from drafting the employee handbook to counseling employers on developing and implementing employment practices, including conducting harassment investigations.